prefix-dev/rattler-build/docs/build_options.md

   in any directory
 - `foo/` matches all files under the `foo` directory

-The globs are always evaluted relative to the prefix directory.
+The globs are always evaluated relative to the prefix directory.
 If you have no `include` globs, but an `exclude` glob, then all files are included except those that match the `exclude` glob.
 This is equivalent to `include: ['**']`.